 - Chapter 10 - focused on potential changes to the National Customer Energy Framework (NECF) for the traditional sale of energy, specifically on information provisions (bill contents and notifications), explicit informed consent and cooling-off periods.

 - Chapter 11 - focused on how market developments and new, non-traditional energy products and services are testing the boundaries of the NECF and whether consumer protection, over and above the Australian Consumer Law (ACL), are needed.

-In the AEMC’s 2019 Retail energy competition review final report the Commission mapped the consumer protections that energy consumers in the national electricity market currently receive under the National Energy Customer Framework (NECF) and the Australian Consumer Law (ACL).
+In the AEMC’s 2019 Retail energy competition review final report the Commission mapped the consumer protections that energy consumers in the national electricity market currently receive under the NECF and the ACL.